Guide to Protecting Your Brand Online

 Phishing is when a cyberattacker pretends to be from a trusted company to trick individuals into revealing sensitive information, such as financial information or login credentials.
 It's the most common form of cybercrime.

-In 2022, 82% of businesses that experienced cyberattacks reported being targeted by phishing attacks or breaches.
-Then, in 2023 alone, there were around 5 million phishing attacks.
-The threat is even more severe in 2024.
-With AI-powered software projected to lead to undetectable phishing attempts, it’s becoming more difficult to detect and prevent.
+In Q1 2025, APWG recorded over 1 million unique phishing attacks—the highest quarterly total in recent years—with financial sector organizations alone absorbing ~30.9% of all attacks.
+The threat is growing even more severe with AI-powered software projected to lead to undetectable phishing attempts, it’s becoming more difficult to detect and prevent.

 When a customer falls victim to phishing, they are less likely to engage with the same brand.
 While a phishing attack that leads to a breach can make other customers or even business partners lose confidence in your brand's credibility, decreasing your market value.
 So, it's essential to enhance your defense against phishing attacks early on to maintain your integrity.